juliangruendner/ketos_preprocessing/README.md

 # Data Preprocessing Service

-This repo contains a WebService and a MongoDB for retrieving patient cohorts
+This repo contains a WebService and a MongoDB for retrieving patient cohorts data

 ## Getting Started

-* To start containers use `docker-compose up --build -d`
+* Make sure that a MongoDB is running on port configured port (default 27017)
-* To stop containers use `docker-compose stop`
+* Start WebService locally with `cd src && python3 api.py`: will be accessible on localhost:5000 (default)

-## MongoDB
+* View Documentation with Swagger Viewer from URL: `/api/swagger.json`

-### Configuration
+## Starting Tests

-* Ports - Uses default ports 27017 (process) and 28017 (http)
+* `cd src && ./startTests.sh`